libvips/libvips/doc/binding.md

 # Dynamic language with FFI

-Languages like Ruby, Python, JavaScript and Lua can't call C directly, but they do support FFI.
+Languages like Ruby, Python, JavaScript and LuaJIT can't call C directly, but they do support FFI.
 The bindings for these languages work rather like C++, but use FFI to call into libvips and run operations.